knowmetools/ami-base-ubuntu/README.md

 ### Vault

 Hashicorp's [Vault][vault] is installed.
-No configuration is provided.
+No default configuration is provided.
+However, the scaffolding required for running Vault's agent or server process is provided.
+A `vault` user and group are provided and a directory for storing configuration options for Vault exists at `/opt/vault/config`.

 ## Deployment with CodeBuild